ds-edu/DataScienceCapstone_OnlineRetail/README.md

 ### FINAL CUSTOMER SEGMENTATION

-Having analyzed all of the clusters the following charts provide an insight on the number and proportion of each cluster.
+After analyzing all the clusters, the following charts offer insight into the number and proportion of each cluster.

 ![Customer Segments Bar](./reports/figures/cluster_barplot.png)